watchexec/watchexec/README.md

     $ watchexec -i target make test

+Call `ls -la` when any file changes in this directory/subdirectory:

+    $ watchexec -- ls -la

 Call/restart `python server.py` when any Python file in the current directory (and all subdirectories) changes:

     $ watchexec -e py -r python server.py